ARTWORK GUIDELINES IN NORTHWEST RALEIGH

 Resolution: Vector file formats are preferred.
 Raster images should be 150 DPI at 100% scale.
 The minimum acceptable resolution is 100 DPI at 100% scale.
 Images with lower resolution will look good on a monitor but will be quite soft when printed.

-Pricing: Our Quotes assume printing from client provided print ready files, unless we have specifically Quoted Design services.
+Pricing: Our Quotes assume printing from print-ready files that are provided by the client, unless we have specifically Quoted Design services.